synoratska/synoratska/README.md

 I am an ambitious and hard-working Full-stack JS developer.
 I have experience in building full-stack projects which are based on Node.js / Firebase as a backend for them and React.js / Angular as a frontend.
+I worked at IT companies as Vue developer and continue to improve my skills in it.
 Looking for a position in a company that can offer a mentoring program, development training, and project-based learning to develop the competencies needed for current and future roles.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />